 When you get down to it, installing it isn’t at all difficult.
 However, there are some steps that you have to take in order to get it working properly.

 Summer weather makes you want to spend most of your day outdoors.

 The warmth and sunlight make for a great environment for reading or listening to music on your patio.
-It can get a little too hot at certain times of the day, even with the sun shade you installed on your pergola.
+It can get a little too hot at certain times of the day, even with the sun shade you installed on your pergola (if you are not sure whether you have a pergola or gazebo, read this post).
 Because of this, you may want to opt to install a ceiling fan in your outdoor oasis.

 It can help keep you cool during those extreme summer days.